pixl8/Preside-Documentation/docs/02.devguides/21.assetmanager/assetqueue/page.md

 }
 ```

 >>> The above example uses ColdBox environments to achieve the configuration, but other approaches could be used.
-For example, you could inject environment variables into your application (see [[environment-variables]]).
+For example, you could inject environment variables into your application (see [[config]]).